SQream/sqream_docs/sql/sql_statements/dml_commands/select.rst

 Nested CTEs
 ^^^^^^^^^^^^^^

-SQream DB also supports any amount of nested CTEs, such as this:
+Blue also supports any amount of nested CTEs, such as this:

 .. code-block:: postgres